iCasciola/iCasciola.github.io/content/Geography/Dragons/_index.md

 ### Smith King Dravon
 Dwarf.
 He found his crown while searching for a mithral vein in a forgotten dungeon, and he uses his Crown to create artifacts of immense power.
-Rules over an empire of creation that creates incredible wealth, but is run by a council filled with people he picked.
+Rules over an empire of creation that generates incredible wealth, but is run by a council filled with people he picked.

 ### Grass Queen Losara
 Halfling.
 Found her Crown at the top of a mountain on the skull of its previous owner.
 Rules an incredibly peaceful nation and uses her power to grow great amounts of crop: food, materials, flowers.
 A great farmer before she ever got her Crown, she rules as a dictator and demands non-violence.